 All new UC claims will be made online (with a few exemptions) and so we will be providing digital assistance.
 This could be anything from where to use a computer at community venues, to help with applications from one of our Digital Champions, to full assistance to complete the online application process.

 We will be doing sessions at the Job Centre so that anyone with Universal Support needs can find us at that first point of contact.
 We will then be offering personal budgeting appointments and digital assistance from our Tan Bank office, our outreach at First Point Council offices and through outreach in the community.

-Annual Accounts now available
+Annual Review and Accounts now available

 We recently held our Annual General Meeting on Wednesday 31st October 2018 at 5:30pm at Meeting Point House, Southwater Square, Telford TF3 4HS.